Barin Ghosh (judge)

-Barin Ghosh (5 June 1952 – 7 October 2015) was an Indian Judge and former Chief Justice of three High Courts of India.
+Barin Ghosh (5 June 1952 – 7 October 2015) was an Indian judge and former Chief Justice of three High Courts of India.

 Career

 Ghosh was born in 1952.
 After passing B.Com., LL.B. he was enrolled as an Advocate on 19 December 1978 and practiced in the Calcutta High Court.
 He worked on Civil, Company and Constitutional matters.
 On 14 July 1995 he was appointed a Permanent Judge of the Calcutta High Court.
 Justice Ghosh was transferred to Patna High Court on 7 January 2005.
 He became the Chief Justice of Jammu and Kashmir High Court on 31 January 2009.
-Thereafter Justice Ghosh was also appointed the Chief Justice of the Sikkim High Court on 13 April 2010.
-He was transferred to the Uttarakhand High Court on 6 August 2010 and served there as a Chief Justice.
+Justice Ghosh was appointed the Chief Justice of the Sikkim High Court on 13 April 2010.
+He was transferred to the Uttarakhand High Court on 6 August 2010 and served there as Chief Justice.
 Ghosh died in Kolkata on 7 October 2015.